 Bonus Tip - Why it's essential to wear SPF during the winter!

-Heading out for a ski?
+Are you heading out for a ski?
 Going on a cold-weather hike?
-Can't resist a frigid, outdoor jog?
+Can't resist a frigid outdoor jog?
 We love the idea of getting outside all year round, but many of us neglect to take the same skin precautions in the winter as we do in the summer.
 If you're heading out for an extended period of time, make sure you apply a broad-spectrum, UVA/UVB, oil-free sunscreen with SPF 30 (higher SPF sunscreens are thicker and can clog pores!).
-This is especially important at altitude with increased exposure to UV rays.
+This is especially important at altitudes with increased exposure to UV rays.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.